Gabriel-demian/Exercise-Trello-App/README.md

  This application is a bridge between Trello and other Apps.
 We can create 3 diferent types of cards (An issue, A bug and A task).

  1. An issue: This represents a business feature that needs implementation, they will provide a short title and a description.
-All issues gets added to the “To Do” list as unassigned \
+All issues gets added to the “To Do” list as unassigned (it will accept 3 parameters: "type", "title" and "description")
  2. A bug: This represents a problem that needs fixing.
 They will only provide a description, the title needs to be randomized with the following pattern: bug-{word}-{number}.
 It doesn't matter that they repeat internally.
-The bugs should be assigned to a random member of the board and have the “Bug” label. \
+The bugs should be assigned to a random member of the board and have the “Bug” label. (it will accept 2 parameters: "type" and "description")
  3. A task: This represents some manual work that needs to be done.
-It will count with just a title and a category (Maintenance, Research, or Test) each corresponding to a label in trello.  \
+It will count with just a title and a category (Maintenance, Research, or Test) each corresponding to a label in trello.  (it will accept 3 parameters: "type", "title" and "category")

  # Arguments of the application: